Judge orders Ruggs back to court after missed alcohol test

 Ruggs’ attorney, David Chesnoff, blamed the delay on trouble with testing equipment.

-A note posted later in the court record shows Ruggs missed a test at 4:41 p.m.
+A note posted later in the court record shows Ruggs, 22, missed a test at 4:41 p.m.
 Saturday and that he completed “a client initiated remote breath test” at 6:28 p.m.

 The alcohol monitoring agency noted that it “cannot confirm Mr. Rugg’s sobriety during this point-in-time,” and said Ruggs’ attorney provided an updated phone number for text notifications for Ruggs’ remote breath test.

-Ruggs, 22, was not in court Wednesday for the brief hearing during which Baucum also told his lawyers she won’t issue a subpoena for fire department records about the fatal Nov.
+Ruggs was not in court Wednesday for a brief hearing during which Baucum declined his lawyers’ request for a court order to obtain fire department records about the Nov.
 2 crash and fire.
-The judge said the attorneys can get those records on their own.
+She said she’d reconsider if they can’t get the records themselves.

 Ruggs could face a return to jail.
-A judge who set his bail at $150,000 warned Ruggs directly that if he didn’t comply with release restrictions he faced rearrest.
+A judge who set his bail at $150,000 warned Ruggs directly that if he didn’t comply with release restrictions he would face re-arrest.

 Ruggs is under home confinement with electronic monitoring and four-times-a-day alcohol checks.
 He is required to respond to a telephone or text signal by blowing into a device that checks his blood-alcohol level.
 Records show he owns a $1.1 million home not far from where the crash occurred.